 ▸Why does it matter to use A&P certificated mechanics?

 Federal law requires a licensed technician perform, and therefore be able to sign off on most maintenance functions on a Certificated aircraft.
 There are certain things which are spelled out in the Federal Regulations that a pilot in command of an aircraft or an aircraft owner MAY do as preventative maintenance but any major work must be accomplished by a Certificated (licensed) mechanic holding the Certificate (license) for that part of the aircraft being worked on.

 ▸Who can I speak to in Sitka about aircraft maintenance?

-In Sitka, our mechanics are Scott and Paul.
-Both A&P mechanics that can assist you or answer any questions you may have!
+In Sitka, our mechanics Scott and Paul are A&P mechanics that can assist you or answer any questions you may have!

 ▸Who can I speak to in Juneau about aircraft maintenance?

-In Juneau, our mechanics are Scott, Michael, and Jerry.
-All are A&P mechanics that can assist you or answer any questions you may have!
+In Juneau, our mechanics Scott and Jerry are A&P mechanics that can assist you or answer any questions you may have!

 ▸How many years of experience do our employees have as mechanics in the aviation industry?

 Paul: 15 years in military and civilian aviation

 Scott: 35 years including military and civilian aviation